-Through W2W, Greening Australia hosts community workshops and events including planting days, bird surveys and technical workshops, Habitat Hollow workshops, weed control days and the local river festival.
-By joining the W2W River Care Group, volunteers can also help to remove willow chokes and restore habitat for Platypus, restore vegetation and enjoy a morning walk along the path connecting ‘Burradoo to Bong Bong’ to observe the river and current Landcare work that has already been completed.
+Through W2W, Greening Australia and our partners host community workshops and events including planting days, bird surveys and technical workshops, Habitat Hollow workshops, and weed control days.
+By joining the W2W Rivercare Group, volunteers can also help to remove willow chokes and restore habitat for Platypus, restore vegetation and enjoy a morning walk along the path connecting ‘Burradoo to Bong Bong’ to observe the river and current Landcare work that has already been completed.

 For more information about the project, or to express interest in being involved, please send us a query online.